Lich Lord Venethrax

 - Wyrmbane - 2" reach, P+S 15 melee weapon.

-- Eruption of Ash - When a model is boxed by this weapon, center a 3" AOE cloud on it then RFP it.
+- Eruption of Ash - If a model is boxed by an attack made with this weapon, center a 3" AOE cloud on it then RFP it.
+The AOE is a hazard that remains in play for one round.
 Enemy models within the AOE when it is put into play suffer a POW 12 fire damage roll.
-The AOE remains in play for one round.
 Enemy models entering or ending their activation in the AOE suffer a POW 12 fire damage roll.
+Eruption of Ash damage rolls cannot be boosted.

 Thoughts on Lich Lord Venethrax